✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 1. Prefer small, composable tools over monolithic ones

-search_customers // Find candidates
+search_customers Find candidates Entry point for discovery

-create_customer // Create new
+create_customer Create new record After verification

-get_customer // Retrieve by ID
+get_customer Retrieve by ID Uses IDs from search

-update_customer // Modify existing
+update_customer Modify existing After retrieval

-delete_customer // Remove
+delete_customer Remove record Final action

 This lets agents reason step-by-step: search → verify → act.